lourw/career-advising/main.md

 * "Construct an API for a movie catalogue"
 * Companies: Shopify

+**Personality Test/Worksplace Simulation**: Used to test for fit.
+Can be seemingly subjective at times.
+* RBC's mental aptitude game (45-min)
+* Amazon's Workplace Simulation Activity + Personality Test (2-hours)

 **Phone Interview**: Often just a phone call with a team manager or recruiter to evaluate on fit.
 Expect behavourials and potentially some technicals

 **Conceptual Knowledge**: Dependent on the team and work you are applying for.
 You should have a good grasp of fundamental topics in your target domain.